Skip to Content

 For more information on add-in permissions, see Microsoft's documentation on Add-in permissions in SharePoint and Authorization Code OAuth flow for SharePoint Add-ins.

-This section describes how to register an app using Azure Active Directory, set its permissions, and generate a client assertion.
+This section describes how to register an app using Microsoft Entra ID, set its permissions, and generate a client assertion.

 Microsoft Azure app registration steps